-If you want to test the webhook flow, you can do that on our Sandbox environment really easily.
+If you would like to test the webhook flow, you can do this easily using the Checkbook Sandbox environment.

-If you just want to test the webhook flow before implementing your own server-side code, you can use a service like https://webhook.site
+If you simply want to test the webhook flow before implementing your own server-side code, you can use a service such as https://webhook.site.

-You need to specify a the webhook URL in your developer settings in the Sandbox environment.
+To configure the webhook URL, specify the webhook URL in your developer settings in the Sandbox environment.
 If you used https://webhook.site, then you can paste "Your unique URL" into the "Webhook URL" fields in the Checkbook settings.

-If you used https://webhook.site, you can see the specified webhook was called by our servers with the desired payload.
-If you have your own server-side implementation, you should receive the same info.
+If you used https://webhook.site, you can verify the specified webhook was called by Checkbook's servers with the desired payload.
+If you have your own server-side implementation, you should receive the same information.

 Updated 3 months ago